Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 How Much Do Registered Nurses Make?

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for registered nurses is just above $75,000, which works out to be just above $36 per hour.
-Annual salaries for registered nurses in the 90th percentile can reach as high as $116,000 or more.
+According to the US Bureau of Labor Statistics (BLS), the average annual salary* for Registered Nurses is about $83,000, which is about $40 per hour.
+Annual salaries for Registered Nurses in the 90th percentile can reach as high as $120,000.

 Highest Paying Industries for Registered Nurses